tymyrddin/purple/source/docs/distribution-networks/observable-semantics/measurements-and-data-records/historian-patterns.md

 trail says.

 The measurements are never quiet, voltage and current vary second to second, which is why a smooth trace is suspect;
 edits, by contrast, are rare, so a single unexplained one stands against an almost empty log.
-The two edits, side by
-side:

-    A STORED HISTORIAN VALUE, EDITED
-    ────────────────────────────────
-                    SENSOR CORRECTION         │  EVIDENCE-HIDING EDIT
-    what changed    a few bad samples         │  a fault period span            seconds to minutes        │  hours to days annotation      "sensor malfunction"      │  none
-    work order      present                   │  none
-    edit timing     an operator's hand        │  one instant, to the ms external check  agrees with COMTRADE/RTU   │  archive now disagrees

 *Last updated: 13 July 2026*